Living in the Age of Airplanes: Filming

 In "The World Comes to Us", Terwilliger chose a flower as the primary object to depict cargo aviation because it is "timeless", culturally appreciative, and perishable.
-The film crew followed a shipment of roses from Kenya as they travel to an Alaskan house, transiting at an Amsterdam warehouse and Memphis International Airport.
+The film crew followed a shipment of roses from Kenya as they traveled to an Alaskan house, transiting at an Amsterdam warehouse and Memphis International Airport.
 When they arrived at the house and began setting up their filming equipment, the roses arrived.
 Terwilliger wanted the roses to have arrived from Kenya to make the film's message genuine.

 Although some shots were planned using flight data from FlightAware, some were impromptu at the cost of the crew staying in the locations for extra days.
 Impromptu shots include those of airplanes flying above ancient monuments, "juxtaposing the old and the new", and a shot of a Trans Maldivian Airways seaplane nearing a shipwreck, which required the crew to organize with the pilots.
 At times, the crew would revisit prior filming locations to reshoot.
 Generally, the crew stayed a few days at each location; they spent 16 days in the Maldives, with poor weather further extending it.
 Terwilliger considered the entire Maldivian scene the best.

 In some instances, poor weather prohibited filming; in one instance, San Francisco fog filled up the Golden Gate Bridge as they intended to film it from a location they reserved for only a day.
 The shot of a hermit crab crawling over the Maldivian sands took two hours to film while the crew instructed the crab to move in the required direction; prior, several other crabs were "auditioned".
 According to Terwilliger, he and the crew felt privileged they "got to experience many things that [the] film talked about".
 Filming ended in 2012, lasting over 100 days.
 The crew filmed 260 hours of footage, only 47 minutes of which were used because IMAX theaters have hourly showtimes.
 According to Terwilliger; "We just shot and shot and shot, even though I know we'll never use this ...
 Most of the time I was right: We didn't use it.
 But sometimes we did.
 When you have those options later, it's a beautiful thing."